CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 export JULIA_NUM_THREADS=$JULIA_CPU_THREADS
 ```

-If you need to start a julia process with different number of threads than `JULIA_NUM_THREADS`, we recommend using the `--threads` option as follows.
+If you need to start a julia process with different number of threads than `JULIA_NUM_THREADS` you can use the `--threads` option as follows.

 ```bash
 julia --threads 2  # using two threads regardless of JULIA_NUM_THREADS value